A Buffer-aided Successive Opportunistic Relay Selection Scheme with Power Adaptation and Inter-Relay Interference Cancellation for Cooperative Diversity Systems: Introduction

-This work proposes a buffer-aided successive opportunistic relaying protocol with IRI cancellation.
-Through the successive nature of this protocol, we aim to recover the half-duplex constraint of cooperative relaying.
-In contrast to other works in the literature, we consider the arising IRI and with the aid of buffers we mitigate the detrimental effect of IRI through interference cancellation, if feasible.
-More specifically, we propose the $\minpow$ relay selection policy that acts in conjunction with interference cancellation and adjusts the power levels required accordingly to support the end-to-end communication.
-The $\minpow$ relay selection policy in terms of outage probability and diversity, is analyzed by modeling the evolution of the relay buffers as a MC.
+This work proposes a buffer-aided successive opportunistic relaying protocol with Power Adaptation and IRI cancellation.
+Through the successive nature of this protocol, we aim to recover the half-duplex loss of cooperative relaying.
+In contrast to other works in the literature, not only we mitigate the detrimental effect of IRI through interference cancellation (IC) with the aid of buffers, if feasible, but we also allow for single link transmissions when IC is not feasible and the target spectral efficiency is not satisfied.
+More specifically, we propose the $\minpow$ relay selection policy that acts in conjunction with interference cancellation, whenever possible, and adjusts the power levels required accordingly to support the end-to-end communication.
+The $\minpow$ relay selection policy in terms of outage probability and diversity, is analyzed by modeling the evolution of the relay buffers as a Markov Chain (MC).
 The construction of the state transition matrix and the related steady state of the MC are studied; then, the derivation of the outage probability is presented.
 The contribution of this work is twofold. \begin{itemize} \item[(i)] Buffer-aided relays and interference cancellation are combined for the first time, thus decoupling the necessity of the receiving relay to transmit in the next time slot, even if the channel is in outage.
 Hence, an extra degree of freedom is obtained for choosing which relay to transmit, so that IRI cancellation is also achieved, if it is feasible.
-Also, the current channel state is the deciding factor in choosing a relay rather than the prediction of the next channel state. \item[(ii)] Power adjustment is also included in our scheme.
+Moreover, the proposed scheme has a hybrid nature so, when successive transmission is not feasible, a single link transmission is incorporated in our protocol; this is equivalent to the $\maxlink$ protocol \cite{KRICHAR}.
+Also, the current channel state is the deciding factor in choosing a relay rather than the prediction of the next channel state, as proposed in some works in the literature (see, for example \cite{NOM}). \item[(ii)] Power adjustment is also included in our scheme.
 In this way, the total energy expenditure in the network is minimized, as well as the inter-relay interference, thus reducing the outage probability of the network. \end{itemize} The $\minpow$ relay selection policy outperforms the current state-of-the-art schemes, with which it is compared.
 The outage, throughput and energy efficiency performance metrics considered are uniformly improved.